 Commodity Options Trading Main Page

 It all works in a similar way to the share market, only a different product – commodity futures.
-The trading process is the same – there are commodity exchanges where goods are traded in public auction style similar to the stock market.
+The trading process is the same – there are commodity exchanges where goods are traded in a public auction style similar to the stock market.
 The largest exchanges on the planet are:

 New York Mercantile Exchange – USA – turns over about $19 million per month.